mkudija/blog/content/articles/2018-06-11-altair-interactive.md

 )
 ```

-The result is a simple
+The result is a familiar scatter plot.

 <div id="vis00"></div>
 <script type="text/javascript">